 How to make a Cranberry Orange Champagne Cocktail

 This liqueur makes a great base for any cocktail but our favorite is the Cranberry Orange Champagne Cocktail.
 It’s a beautiful and festive drink!

-We like to coat the rim of our cocktail glass with a bit of orange juice and then dip it in sugar.
-Shake the liqueur with ice in a martini shaker, pour into the glass and top with Champagne.
+Just coat the rim of our cocktail glass with a bit of orange juice and then dip it in sugar.
+Shake the liqueur with ice in a martini shaker, pour into the glass, and top with Champagne.
 Cut a thin orange slice for a garnish or drop in a few cranberries!